-Receivables represent amounts owing within UPE.
-Receivables are held at initial book value in UPE's financial statements and are recoverable within one year.
-There is a valuation difference of €4,590k between Solvency II and the statutory financial statements.
+Receivables mainly represent amounts owing within UPE.
+Receivables are held at initial book value in the financial statements and are recoverable within one year.
+There is a valuation difference of €4,760k between Solvency II and the statutory financial statements.